annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 }
 ```

-if there is a clash it will error in compile time
+if there is a clash it will error at compile time

 ### Variables
 ```cs